uliw/esbmtk/docs/manual/manual-2.rst

     create_reservoirs(box_names, initial_conditions, M)

-The above code could also be written with explicit initial conditions on a per reservoir/species base and then initialized with the :py:function::`esbmtk.utility_functions.initialize_reservoirs.()` function.
+The above code could also be written with explicit initial conditions on a per reservoir/species base and then initialized with the :py:class:`esbmtk.utility_functions.initialize_reservoirs()` function.
 The ``Boudrea2010.py`` example at `https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_ shows a use case for this approach.

 .. code:: ipython